CharlotteHomicide Attorney

 Penalties of a Murder Conviction in North Carolina

 As well as the personal and social consequences of a murder conviction, you could also lose your freedom, or even your life.
 If you are found guilty of first-degree murder in North Carolina, you could face death by lethal injection.
-Other murder and manslaughter convictions can result in life imprisonment — especially if there are aggravating factors — or a minimum prison term.
+Other murder and manslaughter convictions, like vehicular manslaughter, can result in life imprisonment — especially if there are aggravating factors — or a minimum prison term.

-Why Is It Important To Hire A Charlotte Homicide Lawyer?
+Why Is It Important To Hire A Charlotte Murder Lawyer?

 Building a Homicide Defense in North Carolina